awsdocs/aws-glue-developer-guide/doc_source/monitor-continuations.md

 In addition to the state elements, job bookmarks have a *run number*, an *attempt number*, and a *version number*\.
 The run number tracks the run of the job, and the attempt number records the attempts for a job run\.
 The job run number is a monotonically increasing number that is incremented for every successful run\.
 The attempt number tracks the attempts for each run, and is only incremented when there is a run after a failed attempt\.
 The version number increases monotonically and tracks the updates to a job bookmark\.

+**Example**
-The following is an example of the generated script\.
-The script and its associated arguments illustrate the various elements that are required for using job bookmarks\.
+The following is an example of a generated script for an Amazon S3 data source\.
+The portions of the script that are required for using job bookmarks are shown in bold and italics\.
 For more information about these elements see the [GlueContext Class](aws-glue-api-crawler-pyspark-extensions-glue-context.md) API, and the [DynamicFrameWriter Class](aws-glue-api-crawler-pyspark-extensions-dynamic-frame-writer.md) API\.

 ```
 # Sample Script